PR To Get Rs14 Bln For Flood Devastated Infrastructure Rehabilitation - UrduPoint

 "The decision will facilitate the local people of the province and also boost the business activities for the small business owners," he added.

-To a question, he replied that Pakistan Railways had also planned to start rehabilitation work of 33-kilometers track through sleeper renewal between Quetta-Bostan and Quetta-Chaman section.
+To a question, he replied that Pakistan Railways had also planned to start rehabilitation work of 33-kilometer track through sleeper renewal between Quetta-Bostan and Quetta-Chaman section.

 "The track will not only facilitate the passengers, but also connect three major cities of the province," he said.